 Metylation nutrients (folate and vitamins B6 and B12).

 Methylation and the production and recycling of glutathione are the two most important biochemical functions in your body.
 Methylation nutrients are perhaps the most critical to keep the body producing glutathione.
 WE have a series of blogs coming on this topic and how to identify if you have a methylation issue.
 Consider taking folate (especially in the active form of 5 methyltetrahydrofolate), B6 (in the active form of 5P) and B12 (in the active form of methylcobalamin).
-I love Ben Lynchs products Active B12 with L-5-MTHF*
+I love Ben Lynchs products Active B12 with L-5-MTHF* or HomocysteX*